ILikeAI/AlwaysReddy/README.md

 ### Features:
 You interact with AlwaysReddy entirely with hotkeys, it has the ability to:
 - Voice chat with you via TTS and STT
 - Read from your clipboard (with `Ctrl + Shift + Space + Space` rapidly double tapping space).
+NOTE: Linux has a different hotkey!
 - Write text to your clipboard on request.
-- Can by run 100% locally
+- Can be run 100% locally!!!

 ## Supported LLM servers:
 - OpenAI